 SECTION 8.
 The rules governing NASG general elections shall be as follows:

 SECTION 1.
-The nominations for elected officers of the NASG shall be submitted to the Chairman of the Elections Committee in writing, at least six months prior to the general election.
+The nominations for elected officers of the NASG shall be submitted to the Chairman of the Elections Committee in writing by November 15 of the year preceding the election.
 Accompanying the nomination shall be summary of the qualifications of the candidate not to exceed two hundred words.
 The name of any person so submitted shall be placed on the ballot.
+(Amended 08/2018)

 SECTION 2.
 The Elections Committee shall prepare a list of candidates and submit such list to the Secretary at least four months prior to the election.
 Notice of the nominations shall be circulated the Board of Trustees and published prior to the election.